arya5555/Workspace/README.md

   - File sharing
   - Collaborative to-do list
   - Members can see when other members are working in this space, or busy working in another space
+- Option to minimize or close all non-relevant apps and sites
+- A notification will appear if an unpinned application is opened or if blacklisted sites are visited in order to deter distraction

 ### User Stories